hphelion/documentation/commercial/GA1/commercial.install-GA-prereqs.md

 For information on installing NTP on the seed cloud host, see HP Helion [OpenStack Installation: NTP Server](/helion/openstack/install/ntp/).

-#### Create the environment variables file #### {#envars}
+#### Create the JSON environment variables file #### {#envars}

-To make the HP Helion OpenStack installation process easier, you can enter all of the environment variables required by the installer into a file that will be executed automatically.
+To make the HP Helion OpenStack installation process easier, you can enter all of the environment variables required by the installer into a JSON file that will be executed automatically.
+A JSON file is included in the installation package that you can modify with your environment variables.

-For information on creating the environment variables file, see [Creating an Environment Variables File for Installation](/helion/openstack/install/envars/).
+For information on editing the JSON environment variables file, see [Editing the JSON Environment Variables File for Installation](/helion/openstack/install/envars/).

 #### Create the baremetal.csv file<a name="csv"></a>